-The guide is split into three distinct sections for setting up the linking, performing state attestations by the permissioned entity and performing public verification.
+The guide is split into three distinct sections for setting up, performing repository attestations by the permissioned entity and verification.

-The entity responsible for attesting the sidechain state to Bitcoin is called the administrator.
+The entity responsible for attesting the file repository to Bitcoin is called the administrator.
 The administrator is responsible for the agreement with the mainstay.xyz service for exclusive use of a connector service slot.
 This is obtained by signing up on the mainstay.xyz website, where the administrator will be given a slot position

 slot_id and an API access token to perform attestations

 token via email.
-For additional security, the administrator can optionally require that all sidechain attestations committed to the slot are signed by an administrator private key (the corresponding public key being provided on sign-up at mainstay.xyz).
+For additional security, the administrator can optionally require that all file repository attestations committed to the slot are signed by an administrator private key (the corresponding public key being provided on sign-up at mainstay.xyz).

 To generate this key, the administrator can use the Mainstay client.
 For example (where entroy is any string to add additional entropy to the keygen),

 msc keygen -g entropy > Private key: c66cb6eb7cd585788b294be28c8dcd6be4e37a0a6d238236b11c0beb25833bb9